skyblasy/Media_Mixed_Modeling/README.md

 2. Modeling impressions' effect on revenue
 3. Combining these effects to understand total impact

-Our innovation lies in using a multi-stage neural network to integrate these traditionally separate steps into a single, cohesive framework.
+The innovation lies in using a multi-stage neural network to integrate these traditionally separate steps into a single, cohesive framework.
 This unified approach allows the model to learn the entire causal chain simultaneously, capturing complex interactions and dependencies that might be missed when these relationships are modeled separately.

 ## The Multi-Stage Neural Network: A Unified Framework

-Our architecture explicitly encodes the mediation structure through its stage design:
+The architecture explicitly encodes the mediation structure through its stage design:

 ### Stage 1: Marketing Spend → Impressions
 The first stage uses dense neural network layers to capture how different marketing channels generate impressions.
 This mirrors the first step of traditional mediation analysis but allows for non-linear relationships and interaction effects between channels.